borismwanga/deshorts/README.md

 After installing the extension, click on the DeShorts icon on the Chrome toolbar.
 A popup will appear with a toggle switch.
 To start using the DeShorts functionality, simply toggle the switch to the "ON" position.

-If you encounter any issues or have any suggestions, feel free to open an issue on this GitHub repository.
+If you encounter any issues or have any suggestions, feel free to open a problem on this GitHub repository.

 ![Short_to_Regular_Logo__1___1_-removebg-preview_1_1_48x48](https://github.com/borismwanga/deshorts/assets/57875197/ddffd0b5-3953-4735-ba1d-5151f1a62a1e)